A Survey of Knowledge-based Sequential Decision Making under Uncertainty: Characteristic Factors

 We introduce the \underline{\emph{third factor}} to categorize the RDK-for-SDM methods into two groups based on whether the RDK component reasons about \textbf{actions and change}.
-Methods that perform inference based on a particular snapshot of the world are in one category, whereas methods for classical planning and diagnostics that requiring decisions to be made over a sequence of time steps are in the other category.
-These choices may be influenced by the specific application or use of SDM methods, e.g, RDK-for-SDM methods that leverage domain knowledge to improve the exploration behaviors of RL agents require the ability to reason about actions and change.
+Methods that perform inference based on a particular snapshot of the world are in one category, whereas methods for classical planning and diagnostics that require decisions to be made over a sequence of time steps are in the other category.
+These choices may be influenced by the specific application or how RDK is used for SDM methods.
+For instance, RDK-for-SDM methods that leverage domain knowledge to improve the exploration behaviors of RL agents require the ability to reason about actions and change.

 \paragraph{Factor 4: World Models in SDM} The \underline{\textit{fourth factor}} categorizes SDM methods, i.e., PP and RL methods, depending on the availability of world models.
 When world models are available, we can construct Dynamic Bayesian Networks (DBNs), and compute action policies.
 When world models are not available, the agent can interact with its environment and learn action policies through trial and error, and this can be formulated as an RL problem.
-Among the RL methods, model-based methods explicitly learn the domain dynamics (e.g., T and R) and use PP methods to compute the action policy.
-Model-free RL methods, on the other hand, enable agents to directly use their experiences of executing different actions to compute the policies mapping states to actions.
+Among the RL methods, model-based methods explicitly learn the domain dynamics (e.g., $T$ and $R$) and use PP methods to compute the action policy.
+Model-free RL methods, on the other hand, enable agents to directly use their experiences of executing different actions to compute the policies for mapping states to actions.

 \paragraph{Factor 5: State or Belief State in SDM} SDM methods involve an agent making decisions based on observing and estimating the state of the world.
 A key distinction here is whether this state is fully observable or partially observable, or equivalently, whether the observations are assumed to be complete and correct.
-The \underline{\textit{fifth factor}} categorizes the SDM methods based on whether they reason assuming full knowledge of state after action execution, or assume that the true state is unknown and reason with \textit{belief states}, i.e., probability distributions over the underlying states.
+The \underline{\textit{fifth factor}} categorizes the SDM methods based on whether they reason assuming full knowledge of state after action execution, or assume that the true state is unknown and reason with \textit{belief states}, e.g., probability distributions over the underlying states~\citep{kaelbling1998planning}, and implicit representations computed with neural networks~\citep{SDMIA15-Hausknecht}.
 Among the SDM formulations considered in this paper, MDPs map to the former category, whereas POMDPs map to the latter category.

 Note that there are other distinguishing characteristics of reasoning systems (of RDK-for-SDM systems) that we do not explore in this paper.
 For instance, reasoning in such systems often includes a combination of active and reactive processes, e.g., actively planning and executing a sequence of actions to achieve a particular goal in the RDK component, and computing a probabilistic policy that is then used reactively for action selection in the SDM component.